mstolley/react-hooks-notes/README.md

 # React Hooks Notes

-Simple web app to save, delete and filter notes.
+Simple web app to filter, fav, save and delete notes.

 This app was written as an example of how to use [react hooks](https://reactjs.org/docs/hooks-reference.html), specifically useState and useEffect.